STEP #1: LINKING THE LAB WITH THE RUNNER

 Really for fun more than anything else, I’ve listed equivalent performance for distances you probably will never run, the 100m, 200m, 400m and 500m (and even ultramarathon distances of 50K, 50 Miles, 100K and 100 Miles).
 While I’ve had a lot of success with equivalent performances at distances from 800m to the marathon, these sprint and ultra distances are just educated guesses.
 After all, it’s likely that your genetic endowment of fast-twitch and slow-twitch fibers plays a greater role in your pure sprinting and ultrarunning ability than any training that you do.
 But hey, it’s fun to think about your sprinting speed and your endurance capabilities.

-Underneath the equivalent performances are listed four boxes: Endurance Workouts, Stamina Workouts, Speed Workouts and Sprint Workouts.
+On the Training Paces tab are listed four boxes: Endurance Workouts, Stamina Workouts, Speed Workouts and Sprint Workouts.
 These boxes contain the optimal training pace range for each of the key workouts that I recommend.
 No more guesswork as to the proper pace for your best training and racing.
 Just look up the workout and read across to find the fastest and slowest paces you should run to receive optimal training results.

 For the Endurance Workouts box (sample below), I’ve listed the optimal pace ranges for three types of workouts: recovery jogs, long runs and easy runs.
 Remember in an earlier section where we defined the parameters for ideal Endurance zone training?
 Well, here it is specific to you and your current fitness level.
 Just keep your pace in the appropriate range for the workout you’re doing and the results will amaze you.